Making learning accessible for every student

 Designing Technology to Meet the Needs of All

 This study shows how mainstream educational technology, in conjunction with what is generally thought of as "special needs" software/hardware, can act as a catalyst for inclusive classroom practices -"necessary for some good for all".
 Combining technology with good instruction enhances educational and social participation for all students including those with disabilities.

-The Effects of the SMART Board Interactive Whiteboard on Secondary School Students with Special Needs in a Functional Mathematics Class
+The Effects of the SMART Board Interactive Whiteboard on High School Students with Special Needs in a Functional Mathematics Class

-This research project on the SMART Board interactive whiteboard investigated its effect on the achievement of 11 students with additional learning needs in a functional mathematics class.
-The project concludes that the SMART Board interactive whiteboard appears to be a positive tool for assisting functional maths achievement with these students.
+This research project on the SMART Board interactive whiteboard investigated its effect on the achievement of 11 students with special needs in a functional mathematics class.
+The project concludes that the SMART Board interactive whiteboard appears to be a positive tool for assisting functional math achievement with these students.

 Gains in Self-Efficacy: Using SMART Board Interactive Whiteboard Technology in Special Education Classrooms

-This project used cognitive/behavioural counselling, social-skills training, and the SMART Board interactive whiteboard to teach students with emotional/behavioural disorders.
+This project used cognitive/behavioral counseling, social-skills training, and the SMART Board interactive whiteboard to teach students with emotional/behavioral disorders.

 Absenteeism: The Learning Gap Solution